mathisbot/beskar-os/README.md

 #### Troubleshooting

-If the firmware starts without loading the kernel, try deleting `efi_disk/NvVars`.
+If the firmware starts and boots on the UEFI shell instead of the bootloader, try deleting `efi_disk/NvVars`.

 ### Running on baremetal